Windows Tweaks Logo Microsoft PC Help - 02 blue red

 • WindowsLocation: Ensures that your location is regularly checked and communicated to Windows apps.
 Can be deactivated.

 • WindowsMaintenance: Tests the performance of the PC at regular intervals.
 This function is superfluous nowadays and only costs performance.
-Click on it with the right mouse button and select Deactivate.
+Right-click on it and select Disable.

-• WindowsSysMain: Is responsible for the SuperFetch function, which ensures a faster program start in Windows.
-You should only deactivate this if you have disabled SuperFetch in the Windows services and have a very fast SSD hard disk.
+• WindowsSysMain: It is responsible for the SuperFetch function, which ensures faster program startup in Windows.
+You should only deactivate this if you have deactivated SuperFetch in the Windows services and have a very fast SSD hard disk.

 • WindowsMemoryDiagnostics: Tests the working memory at regular intervals.
-This costs unnecessary calculation cycles and is often not helpful, as errors are only detected by professional programs such as MemTest64 - Memory Stability Tester (techpowerup.com) be measured.
+This costs unnecessary computing cycles and is often not helpful, as errors are only measured by professional programs such as MemTest64 - Memory Stability Tester (techpowerup.com).
 Save yourself and your PC this function.

 • WindowsPower Efficiency Diagnostics: Logs apps that increase the power consumption of the PC.
 Is not necessary for using the PC and can also be switched off.